jwyang/RLCourseProject/README.md

 ### Training

 Once you have installed the above two main dependencies, you should be able to run the code to train the agents.
-Go to *lab* direction, and simply run:
+Go to *lab* directory, and simply run:

 ```bash
 $ bazel run :toy_agent --define headless=false -- --length=1000 --episode=20 --height=256 --width=256